Spain women's national under-17 football team

 The Spain women's national under-17 football team represents Spain in international football in under-17 categories and is controlled by the Royal Spanish Football Federation.
-The youth team has reached the World Cup Finals on three occasions (2014, 2018 and 2022), winning back to back in the last two.
+The youth team has reached the World Cup Finals on four occasions (2014, 2018, 2022 and 2024), winning back to back in the last two.
 It has also won bronze medals on the 2010 and 2016 editions.
-All these achievements have made Spain the most successful team in World Cup under their category.
+All these achievements have made Spain the most successful team in World Cup under their category in terms of medals won.

-On European Cup the team has reached a total of 8 finals.
-Becoming champions on 4 occasions and becoming runners-up on 4.
+On European Cup the team has reached a total of 9 finals.
+Becoming champions on 5 occasions and becoming runners-up on 4.
 Thus making them one of the most successful teams in the under-17 category.